ebo-arcadia/graphQL-full-stack-webapp/README.md

-# Apollo tutorial
+# Build a full-stack GraphQL app using Apollo

-This is the fullstack app for the [Apollo tutorial](http://apollographql.com/docs/tutorial/introduction.html). 🚀
+A full-stack webapp built with GraphQL and Apollo Server 🚀

 ## File structure